rackerlabs/support-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 #### How are user permissions set or changed for seamless SSO?

 User permissions for seamless SSO map directly to the user's Cloud account permission settings.
-The MyRackspace Customer Portal enables you to view permissions by user or by product.
+The MyRackspace Portal enables you to view permissions by user or by product.

 **View permissions by user**